WillHoffer/WillHoffer.github.io/content/about/index.md

 - My thesis project involves using resurgent asymptotics to study explicit formulae in fractal & spectral geometry, analytic number theory, and mathematical physics.

 ## Who am I?
-I am a mathematical physicist, geometer, and analyist.
+I am a mathematical physicist, geometer, and analyst.
 I am a currently a graduate student and PhD candidate at the University of California, Riverside.
 I passed my oral examination in February of 2021, and I both obtained my masters degree and advanced to candidacy in the spring of 2021.

 Currently, I am very interested in the phenomenon of resurgence, and how we might better understand fractals using its tools and techniques.
 We can study fractals by understanding how their geometric oscillations reverberate in the ambient space around them-- what we call a fractal drum, or sometimes a fractal harp.
 These oscillations are realized as complex dimensions, and my current research project is to better understand the formulae that express geometric and spectral qualities of the fractal using these complex dimensions.